 Tips for visiting: Go to any metro station and buy a ticket for Versailles-Château – Rive Gauche.
 There are three stops for Versailles but only Versailles-Château – Rive Gauche will get you to the chateau so pay attention to the signs (or ask someone).
 As mentioned before, you’ll take an RER train (which is different than the Metro).

 Buy your tickets ahead of time or get there early as a lot of people visit so the lines can get crazy.

 Fontainebleau is a chateau that’s nearly as impressive as Versailles but only gets 10% of the visitors.
-The journey takes about 45-minutes via the RER D train that departs from the Gare de Lyon.
-We visited in the winter and only saw a handful people there.
+The journey takes about 45 minutes via the RER D train that departs from the Gare de Lyon.
+We visited in the winter and only saw a handful of people there.
 Plus, the little town is cute and has some nice cafes and restaurants.

 Made famous by Monet’s gorgeous water lily paintings, Giverny is a wonderful place to visit during the spring and summer.
 Strolling through his gardens is like walking through one of his paintings!
 By the way, the gardens are closed in the winter and don’t open until late March.

 You’ll take the train to Vernon (45 minutes from Paris) and from there you’ll transfer to a bus to Giverny (about a 20-minute ride) — don’t worry, the bus will be waiting after each train.

 Provins is a quaint medieval town located about 90 minutes southeast of Paris and a wonderful day trip from Paris.
 Trains run hourly from the normal train platforms at the Gare de l’Est. The highlights of the city are the old watchman’s tower that provides impressive views for miles and the ancient ramparts/city walls that you’re free to explore.